xieyuheng/inner/RABBIT-HOLES.md

     that is, the pattern exhibited by the rules of falsehood, disjunction, and existence elimination, has been considered by Schroeder-Heister.
 - [dag-prawitz] proof theory and natural deduction

-# algebraic data type

-- maybe before implementing inductive type we should study algebraic data type first

-# jojo

-- in jojo cut is the only inference rule that requires two premises
-  - inference rule with one premise can be viewed as equation?
-- Monoidal category, should we understand element in language as object instead of arrow, and use the bifunctor of Monoidal category to model composition? (instead of composition of arrow.)

 # combinatory logic